4minitz/4minitz/doc/admin/adminguide.md

 docker run -it --rm -v $(pwd)/4minitz_storage:/4minitz_storage -p 3100:3333 4minitz/4minitz
 ```

-Omit the next section and continue with the section [Use your 4minitz container](#use-your-4minitz-container).
+Omit the next section and continue with the section [Use your 4minitz container](#use-your-4minitz-docker-container).

 ### Docker Setup on Windows

 On Microsoft Windows 10 Professional or Enterprise 64-bit you can run 4minitz inside a docker container.
 The following snippets should be run inside a PowerShell (indicated by a `PS>` prompt) or a bash shell inside a Docker container (indicated by a `root#` prompt).

 1. Install [docker](https://docs.docker.com/engine/installation/)
-2. Open up a powershell and pull the 4minitz image from the Docker hub
+2. Open up a PowerShell and pull the 4minitz image from the Docker hub
 ```
 PS> docker pull 4minitz/4minitz
 ```